 - Found the item you want?
 Write down the call number (eg, PZ7.R79835 Har 1998 c.1 ) and look at the catalog record to see which library the item is located in (Lilly, Perkins, Music, etc) and check to see if it is available or checked out.
 Then go find the book in our stacks .

 - Having trouble finding your book?
 Just return to the circulation desk, and ask for assistance - we'll be happy to help!

 - Found the book?
 Great!
 Pull it from the shelf, and bring it with your DukeCard to the circulation desk. ( Your DukeCard also functions as your library card ) The librarian or student assistant will take care of the rest, and let you know when it's due back to the library.
 At Perkins and in a hurry?
 Try the convenient Self Check-Out Stations located by the Help Desk!

 - The Music Library has a large collection of CDs from all genres of music - not only classical!
 Do a keyword search in " Books & Media " for your favorite artist.
 You just might be surprised what we have!

 - CDs in the Music Library are stored in locked stacks, so they can only be retrieved by staff members.
 Just write down the CD call number (eg, CD 494 c.2 ) and bring it to the circulation desk.
 We'll grab it and bring it right back to you!

-- Your professors may have put books, CDs, DVDs, or other material "on reserve" for your courses.
+- Your professors may have put books, CDs, DVDs, or other material "on reserve" for you and other students in your courses.
 Find these by asking at the circulation desks at Perkins, Lilly, or Music.
-Have the call number, and professor/course name ready when you do!
+Have the title and professor/course name ready when you do!

 - Not sure what's on Reserve for your classes?
-Check out our Reserves page.
+Check out Lilly and Music's Reserves pages.